-Can’t work out how to log into your WordPress site admin?
+Are you finding it difficult to log into your WordPress blog site admin?
 This quick tutorial shows you how to access your WordPress site’s login page.

-As a new website owner, things can sometimes be a little confusing.
+As a new website owner, things can sometimes get a little confusing.

-If your website has been created using WordPress, then one of the first things you need to know is how to access your WordPress administration dashboard, as all of your website’s administration is carried out in this area.
+If your website has been built using the WordPress web platform, then one of the main things you need to know is how to log into your WordPress admin panel, as all of your website’s management and admin is carried out in this area.

 The first step is to locate your login username and password.
 You should have received your login details during the WordPress installation process or from your site administrator or website developer.

-Depending on the theme installed on your website or blog, you may be able to log in directly from your main page.
+Depending on the theme installed on your site, you may be able to log in directly from your home page.

-Look for a hyperlink that says “Dashboard” or “Log in”.
-On some sites, the link can be found in the Meta section of the web site’s sidebar menu …
+Look for a link that says “Site Admin” or “Log in”.
+On some websites, this link can be found in the Meta section of the site’s sidebar menu …

-If the link displays on the front page, just click on it …
+If the link is visible on your home page, all you have to do is click on it …

-You will be taken to the WordPress login page.
-Enter your username and password, and then click on the Log In button to access your WP Dashboard …
+This brings up your WordPress login page.
+Enter your username and password, and click on the Log In button to access your WordPress Dashboard …

-Note: The “log in” link may not be visible in many WordPress themes.
-If you cannot find the WordPress login link on your site, then you will need to type your WordPress admin login URL into your web browser.
+Note: The WP “log in” link may not be visible in some WordPress themes.
+If you cannot see this link on your site, then you will need to type your WordPress site login URL into your browser.

-By default, your WordPress admin login URL normally should look like this (replace ‘yourdomain’ with your actual domain):
+The WordPress admin login URL typically should look like this (replace ‘yourdomain’ with your actual domain):

 - http://yourdomain.com/subfolder/wp-login.php (if WordPress is installed in a subfolder of your domain, e.g. “blog”)

-- You can access the login page using this address: http://yourdomain.com/wp-admin
+- You can also get to the login section using this URL: http://yourdomain.com/wp-admin

-Note: If you cannot see the WordPress login page when you type in one of the URLs above into your browser:
+Note: If you cannot see the WordPress login box when you type in one of the URLs above into your browser:

 - Check that your site is working.